Faculty

 Ph.D.
 Candidate

-I am a fourth-year Ph.D. student in CSE.
+I am a sixth-year Ph.D. candidate in CSE.
 My main research interest is using domain knowledge to inform the creation of novel machine learning methods.
 My current research project involves developing methods to represent genetic data.
 In particular, I am exploring the benefits of using machine learning approaches (over existing, non-machine learning approaches) that can leverage context to improve the utility of learned representations.

 Michael Ito